solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 ## Geometry-based

-Geometry-based approaches aim to complete parts of the shape by extrapolating from existing parts in the input.
-This can be done either by interpolating between surfaces or, given the assumption that the shape of the object is symmetric in any way, complete the shape by modeling the parts of the symmetry which are not present in the input.
-Problematic with this approach is that interpolation does not work for large-scale incompleteness (imagine the complete back-half of a car missing from the point cloud).
-Similarly, symmetry assumptions do not apply to all objects.
+Geometry-based approaches aim to complete parts of the shape by extrapolating from existing parts in the input, either by interpolation or using assumption about symmetry in the object.
+Interpolation fails on large-scale incompleteness and symmetry is not given for all objects so this approach has some clear drawbacks.

 <figure>
   <img src="/images/paper review/relatedwork_symmetry.png" height="160">